 BA in English Literature, North South University, Dhaka

-Awards
+Fellowships and Awards

-2025 East London Art Prize, Shortlisted
+2025 East London Art Prize, Winner

 2024 CIRCA Prize, Finalist